 Example 1: Cloud.
 This contains air as dispersion medium and water drops as the dispersed phase.

 Example 2: Dust.
-This contains air is dispersion medium and dent particle as the dispersed phase.
+This contains air as dispersion medium and dust particles as the dispersed phase.

 Example 3: Smoke.
 This contains carbon particles in the air.

 These contain solid dispersion medium and liquid dispersed phase.